ReactiveBayes/RxInfer.jl/docs/src/manuals/inference/nonconjugate.md

 To overcome this limitation, `RxInfer` integrates with the `ExponentialFamilyProjection` package.
 This package re-projects non-conjugate relationships back into a member of the exponential family at the cost of some accuracy.

+!!! note
+    `RxInfer` supports non-conjugate inference for completeness, but be aware that inference execution times may increase significantly.
+This is because non-conjugate models require more complex computations, often involving sampling-based approximations.

 ### Specifying Constraints

 The projection constraint must be specified using the `@constraints` macro.
 For example: